webx-plus/WebX-Specification/docs/lua/legacy/globals/window.md

 ## Contents

 - browser - the name of the browser used
-- location - url of the website
+- location - URL of the website
 - query - query parameters

 ### Query